 Inventories are valued at lower of cost or net realizable value item by item.

 Costs incurred in bringing each inventory to its present location and conditions are accounted for as follows:

-Raw materials - By actual purchase cost with weighted average method Finished goods and work in progress - Cost of direct materials and labor and a proportion of manufacturing overheads based on normal operating capacity but excluding borrowing costs.
+Raw materials - By actual purchase cost with weighted average method manufacturing overheads based on normal operating capacity but excluding borrowing costs.